abdulbadii/history-tidying/README.md

 - put two dash in a row then number: --5, will remove the last 5 lines relative to lines being shown now
 - likewise above with addition -number to except the last that number lines, e.g. --5-2 remove the last 5 lines but the latest 2 lines, --5- will remove the last 5 lines but the last line
 - or put anything else, it'll be treated as the characters of substring of a command line string as long as it has at least 3 characters.
 Any history line having that string will be removed, but if the left/right end is made adjacent with space, that end will be anchored as the first/last string to search, so surrounding it with spaces will turn it to be exact string to match instead of substring
 - likewise above but it has only 1 or 2 printable characters, it will be assumed to find the string as exact i.e. whole of the line.
 Alternatively it can be made as a substring search if it's surrounded by space so the exact opposite of above
-- on character: | & && ; it needs an escape by preceding it with \\ character
 - if input character with `...` (three period in a row) it becomes just OS shell `\*` wildcard character
 - if input character with `.` (single period) it becomes just OS shell `\?` wildcard character while literal periode is input with \\.
-- Its prompt function like the shell prompt behavior (well termed as readline) by preceding it with space first
+- Do all these finely as it functions as the shell prompt behavior (well termed as readline) by preceding it with space first

-If one already knew the number or the string, then he can put it directly in shell/terminal prompt such as:
+If one already knew the number or the searched string, then just put it directly in shell/terminal prompt such as:
 `$ h 371-375 367`
 `$ cd /home`
-Upon exit it will automatically clean up all empty or space only lines

 It'b be also as history alias i.e.